 QAA has developed an Academic Integrity Charter for UK higher education.
 It is intended to provide a baseline position upon which UK providers, as autonomous institutions, can build their own policies and practices to ensure that every student’s qualification is genuine, verifiable and respected.

-Since launching the Charter on 21 October 2020, almost 200 institutions have already signed up.
+Since launching the Charter on 21 October 2020, more than 200 institutions have already signed up.
 The Charter demonstrates the sector’s commitment to academic integrity, and helps us raise awareness of the impact of essay mills.

 Supporting our members